otam-mato/aws_site-to-site_vpn/README.md

 ### Step 4: Configure Your On-Premises Device

 1. **Use the Configuration File:**
    - Open the downloaded configuration file.
-It contains the necessary parameters and commands to configure your on-premises device.
+It contains the necessary parameters and commands to configure your on-premises device.<br>
    ![image](https://hackmd.io/_uploads/rkaiKXDSC.png)